 What is DIYBio?

 It is a mixture of hacker culture, activism, education, entrepreneurship, arts and design.
+It promotes the idea that just like you can fix your own car, you can also fix your own biology.

 Watch the video to the right to learn where it came from and where it is heading.
+Need more info?
+Contact us.

 History of Biohacking